Skip to content

 pseudonymousId = SHA256(provider + ":" + userId + ":" + siteSalt)

-In practice, this means user.email will be null for these users, and user.pseudonymousId serves as the stable identifier you should use in your app.
-Even if the database were breached, real identities would remain protected because the hash can’t be reversed without the original provider ID.
+In practice, this means user.email will always be null. user.pseudonymousId serves as the stable identifier you should use in your app.
+Even if the database were breached, real identities would remain protected because the hash can’t be reversed without the original identifier.

 Passkeys fit naturally into this privacy model.
 Since WebAuthn credentials are bound to the user’s device and domain, they don’t expose any external identity at all.
 Combined with session verification, passkeys also let you protect accounts against suspicious logins from unrecognized devices, without requiring users to hand over an email address or phone number.